-We use primarily C++ for the software on the sub, with a little bit of Python2 (note: not Python3) for the AI.
+We use primarily C++ and Python3 for the software on the sub.
 Below are a few links for tutorials for these languages, these are just a few I quickly found to get you started, feel free to search around for other tutorials.